Arizona State vs. Utah NCAA Football Odds, Plays and Insights | October 16, 2021

 - Arizona State's games this year have hit the over on two of five set point totals (40%).

-- Arizona State is 3-1 against the spread and 5-0 overall in games when it scores more than 23 points.
+- When Arizona State scores more than 23.0 points, it is 3-1 against the spread and 5-0 overall.

-- In games that Arizona State totals more than 339.4 yards, the team is 3-2 against the spread and 5-1 overall.
+- When Arizona State picks up over 339.4 yards, the team is 3-2 against the spread and 5-1 overall.

 - The Sun Devils have turned the ball over two more times (9 total) than the Utes have forced a turnover (7) this season.